 Foreigners who want to open a sole proprietorship in Hong Kong can use the services of a Hong Kong company formation firm that can register the business on their behalf.
 Also, foreigners who choose to invest in Hong Kong using a sole proprietorship should obtain an investment Visa.
-Our Hong Kong law firm can offer you special services if you want to relocate to Hong Kong.
+Our law firm in HKcan offer you special services if you want to relocate to Hong Kong.

 We also invite you to watch the following video for more details on the characteristics of the sole trader:

 Registration procedure for sole traders in Hong Kong

 Any sole proprietorship in Hong Kong needs to be registered at the Inland Revenue’s Business Registration Office.
 Before submitting the registration documents, the investor must choose a suitable business name, either in English, in Chinese or a combination of the two languages.
 The required registration documents are a completed application form, a Hong Kong identity card for resident applicants or a copy of the passport or ID card for non-resident applicants.